 It’s Important to Have Comfortable Orthodontic Mouthguards

 In addition to being effective, your orthodontic mouthguards should also be comfortable.
 While a mouthpiece should not move freely, it should also not press too firmly against the teeth.
 Braces require space to move the teeth in order to be effective.
 A mouthpiece that restricts the movement of the teeth prevents braces from serving their purpose.
-Another advantage to wearing a mouthguard that does not restrict the teeth is less irritation.
+Another advantage of wearing a mouthguard that does not restrict the teeth is less irritation.
 A properly fitted mouthguard will not rest against your child’s braces and cause discomfort.

 The mouthguard should allow enough room for an orthodontist to adjust the wearer’s brackets while the mouthguard remains in place.
 Your child’s orthodontist will also make sure his or her mouthguard has the proper amount of bulk to absorb shock without restricting the ability to breathe and speak.

 While it may be tempting to try an over-the-counter mouthguard for a child with braces, it is always best to bring your son or daughter to the dentist to receive a fitted mouthguard.
 We will help your child stay comfortable while playing sports and protect your investment in his or her future smile.
 Whether you are looking for orthodontic treatment or other dental services in Conroe, Texas, our multidisciplinary team has the experience and extensive training to meet your dental needs.
 Contact Lovett Dental Conroe at 936-760-2400 to schedule your appointment with us.